Sasho80/5.1.Loops/README.md

 the last found largest (i.e. the max variable) and if it is - we save its value in the variable max.
  Finally we print the variable in which we store the largest number.

+06.Problem: Min Number
+Write a program that inputs n integers (n > 0) and finds the min number among them (the smallest number).
+First enter the number of integers n, then n numbers additionally, one per line.
+Sample Input and Output
+Input Output

+Input Output Input Output Input Output Input Output
+1     50     2     99     3     -30    4     -20
+50           100          -10          45
+             99           20           -20
+                          -30          7
+                                       99
+Hints and Guidelines
+The problem is completely identical to the previous one, except this time we will start with another neutral starting value.